-Citing New Tax Law, Walmart To Raise Starting Wages, Expand Parental Leave
+Walmart, Citing New Tax Law, Will Raise Starting Wages; Also Closes 63 Sam's Clubs

-Walmart is raising salaries for new employees from $10 to $11 an hour, expanding paid parental leave and offering a one-time bonus to eligible workers, actions that the company says will affect more than one million employees in the U.S.
+Walmart is raising wages for new employees from $10 an hour to $11, expanding paid parental leave and offering a one-time bonus to eligible workers, actions that the company says will affect more than 1 million employees in the U.S.

+The changes were announced Thursday.
+Later the same day, Walmart announced it is closing 63 Sam's Club stores, after "a thorough review of our existing portfolio."

+"It didn't say how many workers would be laid off but it said employees of the closed stores were free to reapply for other jobs elsewhere in the company," NPR's Jim Zarroli reports.

+Walmart "appeared to tie the pay increase — though not the store closings — to the tax bill passed by Congress last month," Jim notes.

-The company said the changes are a way to allow workers to "share in tax savings."
-The new GOP tax law, which President Trump signed late last year, includes deep cuts in corporate tax rates.
+The company said the wage and benefit changes are a way to allow workers to "share in tax savings."
+The new GOP tax law includes deep cuts in corporate tax rates.

 "We are early in the stages of assessing the opportunities tax reform creates for us to invest in our customers and associates and to further strengthen our business, all of which should benefit our shareholders," Walmart president and CEO Doug McMillon said in a statement.